 Upgrade your side dish repertoire with this recipe for Fried Corn with Bacon and Fresh Jalapeños.
-This Southern-style side dish is perfect for a summertime BBQ.
-It’s loaded with veggie goodness, bacon, and just enough spice from the jalapenos to make it interesting.
+This Southern side dish is perfect for a summertime BBQ.
+The sweet flavor of corn combined with veggie goodness, bacon, and just enough spice from the jalapenos makes it interesting.

 This recipe was created by Mee McCormick, cookbook creator and owner of Pinewood Kitchen located in Nunnelly, Tennessee.